pythonkid2/DevOps-Practice/Q&A/starAgile mock2.md

 - Seamless integration with CI/CD tools
 - Customization and extensibility opportunities

 **Maven commands**

-Maven is a powerful build automation tool used primarily for Java projects.
-It simplifies and standardizes the build process, managing project dependencies, and providing a uniform build system.
-Here are some commonly used Maven commands:
+Maven is a powerful build automation tool primarily used for Java projects.
+It simplifies and standardizes the build process, manages project dependencies, and provides a uniform build system.
+Below are some commonly used Maven commands:

-	mvn clean: This command cleans the project by deleting the target directory and removing all compiled class files and resources.
+- `mvn clean`: Cleans the project by deleting the target directory and removing all compiled class files and resources.

-	mvn compile: It compiles the source code of the project.
+- `mvn compile`: Compiles the source code of the project.

-	mvn test: This command runs the unit tests for the project.
+- `mvn test`: Runs the unit tests for the project.

-	mvn package: It packages the compiled code of the project into a distributable format, such as a JAR, WAR, or EAR file.
+- `mvn package`: Packages the compiled code of the project into a distributable format, such as a JAR, WAR, or EAR file.

-	mvn install: This command installs the project's package into the local repository, making it available for other projects that need to use it as a dependency.
+- `mvn install`: Installs the project's package into the local repository, making it available for other projects that need to use it as a dependency.

-	mvn deploy: It deploys the built artifact to the remote repository for sharing with other developers and projects.
+- `mvn deploy`: Deploys the built artifact to the remote repository for sharing with other developers and projects.

-	mvn site: This command generates the project's website documentation.
+- `mvn site`: Generates the project's website documentation.

-	mvn archetype:generate: It generates a new project from an existing template, known as an archetype.
+- `mvn archetype:generate`: Generates a new project from an existing template, known as an archetype.

-	mvn dependency:tree: This command displays the project's dependency tree.
+- `mvn dependency:tree`: Displays the project's dependency tree.

-	mvn help: It displays help information on Maven commands and options.
+- `mvn help`: Displays help information on Maven commands and options.

 **mvn package** : This is a Maven build lifecycle phase, specifically the package phase.
 When you run mvn package, Maven will execute all phases up to and including the package phase.
 In this phase, Maven will create the JAR or WAR file of your project based on the configuration in the project's POM (Project Object Model) file.
 This does not include the installation of the artifact into the local repository or a remote repository.